 Protection of Tax-Exempt Status: The District agrees not to use funds or engage in activities that in any way could jeopardize OSA’s tax-exempt status.
 The District agrees to immediately comply with any written request by OSA that it cease activities that, in OSA’s sole opinion, might jeopardize OSA’s tax status, and further agrees that OSA may suspend its obligation to make funds available or terminate this Agreement in the event that the District fails to comply with any such request.
 Any changes in the purpose for which contributions are used must be approved in writing by OSA before implementation.
 OSA retains the right, if the District breaches this Agreement or jeopardizes OSA’s legal or tax status, to immediately return funds to the donor or to withhold the funds.

-Employees: Commencing on the Effective Date, all work described herein for the Project shall be performed by OSA employees.
-If staffing needs dictate, OSA reserves the right to retain an independent contractor to act as director for the Project, pursuant to a written service agreement.
-[Will any Project staff become employees or independent contractors of OSA?]
-Prior to retaining such independent contractor, OSA will notify the District of its intent.
+Staffing: Commencing on the Effective Date, the work described herein for the Project swill be performed by OSA employees and OSA will contract with Lakeside to provide project management services/function.
+If further staffing needs dictate, OSA reserves the right to retain an independent contractor to act as director for the Project, pursuant to a written service agreementPrior to retaining such independent contractor, OSA will notify the District of its intent.
 All compensation, and any costs related to the work of such independent contractor shall come exclusively from Project funds, withdrawn on an annual basis.
 Unless otherwise specified in writing, any independent contractor relationship created under this Agreement or in furtherance of the Project shall terminate when the Project is complete, or once sufficient funding for the independent contractor is no longer available.
 In no event shall an independent contractor retained in connection with the Project become an employee of OSA absent an express written employment agreement.

 Accounting: OSA will keep and maintain accurate, complete, and separate Project records in accordance with generally accepted accounting principles, showing all Project assets, liabilities, income, and expenditures.
 OSA will prepare a quarterly and fiscal year-end Project balance sheet and income/expense statement for delivery to the District within 45 days after the close of the period.
 The District may inspect any Project records during regular business hours with OSA’s consent, which consent shall not be unreasonably withheld.
 OSA may inspect any Project records, and may require the District to turn over such records.

+13. Fund Disbursements.
+All disbursements from the funds by OSA will be treated as payments made to or on behalf of the District to accomplish the purposes of the Project.
+The District will provide OSA with proper documentation, to accomplish this, including furnishing OSA with District’s Federal Employer Identification Number (FEIN) and a vendor W9.
+OSA will disburse funds from the Project funds solely for the Project and in accordance with the Project budget preapproved by OSA as follows:

+(a) As instructed in writing on completed OSA vouchers accompanied by required supporting documentation and only as authorized by this Agreement

+(b) Disbursements will be restricted to the support and implementation of the Project only

-13. Subcontracting: The District is prohibited from subcontracting this Agreement or any part of it unless such subcontracting is first approved by OSA in writing.
+14. Subcontracting: The District is prohibited from subcontracting this Agreement or any part of it unless such subcontracting is first approved by OSA in writing.
 Neither Party shall, on the basis of this Agreement, contract on behalf of or in the name of the other Party.
 An agreement made in violation of this provision shall confer no rights on any party and shall be null and void.